-You can view the photos from our most recent aging simulation here.
+You can view photos and learn about our aging simulation exercise here.

 Video Presentation Summarizing Through Their Eyes Project Findings

-Keeping up with the project tradition, in December Paula Gardner’s students, community partners and seniors from 413 Linwell Road gathered to share and learn about the project findings.
-The reflections of understanding and gratitude were accompanied by the sounds of laughter, enjoyment, and tears as, once again, the Through Their Eyes project opened hearts and minds.
+Keeping up with tradition, Paula Gardner’s students, community partners, and senior residents from Niagara Ina Grafton Gage Village gathered in December to share and learn about the project findings together.
+Reflections of understanding and gratitude were accompanied by the sounds of laughter, joy, and tears as, once again, the Through Their Eyes project opened hearts and minds.

 A small team of students prepared a video presentation outlining some of the project’s key findings.
 Paula led the presentation at the community forum to show residents what information had been learned from them about the positive and negative aspects of their community, and opportunities that were identified for change in their community based on the 8 domains of age-friendliness.

 Students and seniors were given the opportunity to share reflections with the group about their experience with the project.
 With moist eyes and hearts filled with gratitude, one thing was clear: Through Their Eyes was a transformative experience for all parties involved.
 Below is a gallery of images captured at the community forum event.